Being as informed as possible about the GDPR is critical to assembling a strategy to address the regulation.

 But with a regulation as complex and far-reaching as the GDPR, there is plenty more for businesses to know and take into consideration.
 If you're left wondering what exactly a given term on the GDPR website means in general, or for you in particular, there are many more resources out there to take you deeper.

 The UK Information Commissioner's Office (ICO) is an independent UK-based authority promoting data privacy and information rights for the general public.
 In keeping with their mission, they've been providing a great deal of information on the ins and outs of GDPR, untangling and demystifying some of the more complex and nuanced aspects.
 Following the organization's news blogs is a great way to understand all of the emerging issues surrounding GDPR.

 And if you want to go as in-depth as it gets, check out the Overview of the GDPR.
 This is a continually-updated and incredibly in-depth exploration of the key themes at play.
 The language is technical, nuanced and thorough, and the document is broken out page-by-page into sections covering each critical GDPR-related topic.

 Salesforce is one of the biggest names in CRM, and being such a big player, when it comes to meeting compliance standards they're at the forefront.
-Here you can read about what they're doing – on their own and with their customers – to hit GDPR's compliance benchmarks.
+Here you can read about what they're doing – on their own and with their customers – to maintain GDPR's compliance benchmarks.

-If you've got concerns about how contracts and other documents will be impacted by GDPR – and you want to know the steps to take to make sure they're not a GDPR liability – SpringCM's GDPR overview is a great starting point.
+If you've got concerns about how contracts and other documents are impacted by GDPR, SpringCM's GDPR overview is a great starting point.

-The page offers plenty of general information on GDPR, as well as its potential impact on contracts and documents in particular – and some insights into how vendors who manage such data can set their clients up for compliance with GDPR enforcement on the horizon.
+The page offers plenty of general information on GDPR, as well as its impact on contracts and documents in particular – and some insights into how vendors who manage such data can set their clients up for compliance.

-Microsoft offers a repository of information on how to get prepared for the impending go-live date, along with tools to help businesses determine their level of readiness.
+Microsoft offers a repository of information on how to maintain GDPR compliance, along with tools to help businesses determine their level of readiness.